dotnet/standard/docs/faq.md

 We think [.NET Standard 2.0][netstandard-spec] is such a large change that bumping the major version is justified:

-* We more than dobuled the API surface
+* We more than doubled the API surface
 * We added a compat shim that allows referencing existing binaries, even if there weren't built against .NET Standard or Portable Class Libraries